CaliGRITS/budgetcalculator/README.md

 ABOUT GOOGLE CHART

 Google Chart tools are a variety of interactive charts and data tools that can be customized using the Google Visualization API.
-This application uses the pie chart tool, and further customizes it in order to update the data dynamically based on the expense data entered by the user.
+This application uses the pie chart tool, and further customizes it in order to update the pie chart dynamically based on the expense data entered by the user.